JaewonChang/coursera_datascience/README.md

 # coursera_datascience
-This repository contains notes on the Coursera Data Science Specialization (JHU)
+This repository contains notes and programming codes used in Coursera Data Science Specialization Course (JHU).